garygreen/dominar/README.md

 rules          | string         | Set of rules seperated by pipe triggers       | array/false    | Determines when validation will be triggered on element.
 Set to `false` to turn off automatic triggering. delay          | integer/false  | Delay in triggering validation when typing in a field.
-Set to `false` to always trigger validation as soon as possible. container      | string         | The selector for the element container message        | boolean        | Whether to display error messages or not customMessages | object         | Set custom error messages for the rules
+Set to `false` to always trigger validation as soon as possible. delayTriggers  | array          | Determines when validation will be triggered as a delay on element. container      | string         | The selector for the element container message        | boolean        | Whether to display error messages or not customMessages | object         | Set custom error messages for the rules